 In this (albeit minimal) budget, you would add up the monthly expenses ($4000), and multiply by 12 to get the annual figure, and then 25.
 Also, in this example, you can achieve financial independence with $1,200,000 invested.

 With this amount of money invested, it should generate enough income to sustain a 4% withdrawal rate.

 You can invest in many different things.
-For instance, you can invest in a rental home, stocks that pay dividends, CD/GIC’s, and so on.
+For instance, you can invest in a rental property, or you can invest in stocks that pay dividends, CD/GIC’s, and so on.
 Also, I recommend consulting with an investment professional who has some form of fiduciary duty to best assist you further with investments.